Riggd/portfolio/src/projects/eFuse.md

 <section>

 ## Problem
-The existing Twitch extension ([Link to Extension](https://dashboard.twitch.tv/extensions/7n05t3351hle0tx07a4uejyjmk8aay-1.4.6)) did not support all bracket types, and was unable to be used as a tool to drive more user engagment to marketing and sponsorship placements across the erena ecosystem.
+The existing Twitch extension ([Link to Extension](https://dashboard.twitch.tv/extensions/7n05t3351hle0tx07a4uejyjmk8aay-1.4.6)) did not support all bracket types, and was unable to be used as a tool to drive more user engagement to marketing and sponsorship placements across the eRena ecosystem.

 ### Old Extension
 ![Old Extension](/assets/projects/efuse/old-extension.png)